As a real estate investor, you have to make low offers and lots of them.

 Especially if you're dealing with an apathetic seller, they will rarely have an objective, unbiased, data-driven answer.
 This is also true with vacant land properties because the data for land is much harder to find and often doesn't exist (and if the data does exist, you should already have that and be able to recite it to them).

 That's right!
 In some cases, you may actually want to lower your offer.

 For instance, if you learn new information about the property that makes it worth even less than it was before, this can be a legitimate reason to bring your offer lower.

 This can have an interesting psychological effect on a seller, especially when they have a delusional idea about what their property is worth.
-If you’re able to honestly point out material issues with their property that significantly diminish its value or usability, let them know about it and how it affects what you’re able to pay.
+If you can honestly point out material issues with their property that significantly diminish its value or usability, let them know about it and how it affects what you're able to pay.